CloudBytes-Academy/CloudBytes.dev/calepin/content/articles/0016 deploy-serverless-apps-with-aws-sam.md

 ```bash
 cd sam-app
 ```
-You should see the following file
+You should see the following files
 ```bash
 .
 ├── README.md